 By Dirk Cloete

-So, my first advice is to take what you read here and apply it within your own framework of ability, experience and fitness level, and work out your own desert running training regime.
+Therefore, my first advice is to take what you read here and apply it within your own framework of ability, experience and fitness level, and work out your own desert running training regime.

 Since I started with trail running I’ve also learned the benefit of training in specific cycles for major races.
 If you do just one big race, like the KAEM per year then unfortunately it will mean training all year just for that.
 However, if you have other major events on the way to KAEM you can adjust the specific cycle of KAEM training accordingly.
 This can range from as short as 8 weeks (in 2011 I did the Gobi in July and only trained 8 weeks for Augrabies) to as long as 20 weeks.
 Just a reminder that I’m referring to athletes who are very fit already by the time they start with their specific preparation for KAEM.
 Please don’t think for one moment you can start with no base, prepare for the KAEM in 20 weeks and expect to run the entire distance at a competitive pace.